knobs-dev/indid-documentation/getting-started/indidAPIDetails.md

 The Request contains the chainId (optional as in the initCode endpoint, useful for future multiple chains logic) and the apiKey in the header.

 The endpoint sends to the client a reply that is a JSON containing the factory address, the module address, the info about the guardians (same logic as above), the storage type ("shared" or "generalized") and the module type ("enterprise" or "user").

+## UserOperation

+A user can interact with Indid endpoints to send a userOperation, get a userOperation sponsored (user needs to own computeUnits) and can see the status of a userOperation

+### Sponsorization of a userOp

+A user can interact with this endpoint in order to receive the paymasterAndData field to insert as input in the crafting phase of a userOperation to send.

+The request contains the user's apiKey in the header (to check the available compute units) and a JSON that iis made of a partial userOperation (a IUserOperation without the paymasterAndData and signature fields).
+Check the detail of the endpoint to see the fields of the requests (the userOp structure follows the ERC-4337 standard).

+The reply is a JSON containing the crafted paymasterAndData, signed by Indid backend.

+### Send a userOperation

+A user can send a userOperation to the bundler by interacting with this endpoint.

+The request is a JSON containing a userOperation (IUserOperation).
+The structure of the userOp, as in the previous endpoint, follows the ERC-4337 standard.
+The user can insert a paymasterAndData field if wants the userOp to be sponsored by Indid paymaster (as above, there will be a check on his apiKey to verify the possession of the compute units) or, if he wants to pay the operation himself, leave it blank.

+The reply is a JSON containing the userOp hash.

+### Get the status of a userOperation

+With this endpoint, a user can check the status of a userOperation by inserting the hash of the userOp.

+The request is a JSON containing the opHash, while the reply is the userOperation receipt if it exists, otherwise 'null'.

+## Account Recovery

+Through this endpoint a user can recover his smart contract wallet.

+### Recover Account

+The backend sets a new owner for his smart contract wallet by sending a transaction on-chain that transfers the contract ownership.

+Request: a JSON containing the wallet address, the new owner's address, the signature, a nonce for the transaction, the deadline of the request and, optionally, the module address and additional params.

+The request must contain the apiKey in the header because, in order to perform an account recovery, the user must have a certain amount of compute units.

+The reply is a JSON containing the hash of the transaction that transferred the contract's ownership.